Bozhidar15/Operating-Systems/README.md

 - [collection of C](https://github.com/Bozhidar15/Operating-Systems/tree/main/CollectionOfC)

 ### general knowledge
-relative path -> path from one folder(not root) to the bottom absolute path -> path starting from root to the bottom . -> current directory (you can use this in commands) ~ -> your home directory (you can use this in commands)
+relative path -> path from one folder(not root) to the bottom. absolute path -> path starting from root to the bottom . -> current directory (you can use this in commands) ~ -> your home directory (you can use this in commands)